dimasna/Tutorial-HayWord-Messenger-Wit.ai-ReactJS/README.md

       </details>

    #### Using the WordsAPI
-   sekarang kita akan menggunakan API 'WordsAPI' yang ada di RapidAPI untuk menerjemahkan kata yang diinputkan user di chat.
+   Now we will use the API 'WordsAPI' in RapidAPI to translate the words that users input in the chat.

-   1. Buka halaman [WordsAPI RapidAPI](https://rapidapi.com/dpventures/api/wordsapi/endpoints), pastikan sudah login.
+   1. Go to [WordsAPI RapidAPI](https://rapidapi.com/dpventures/api/wordsapi/endpoints) page, make sure you are logged in.
-   2. Sama seperti langkah penggunaan Just Translated API, subscribe to test > pilih basic plan.
+   2. Just like the steps for using Just Translated API, subscribe to the test > choose the basic plan.
-   3. Salin contoh code yang disediakan RapidAPI, dibagian kanan pilih bahasa pemrograman Node.js > Request.
+   3. Copy the sample code provided by RapidAPI, on the right, select the programming language Node.js > Request.
       <details>
       <summary>Show Details</summary>

       ![copy_wordsapi_code](https://res.cloudinary.com/dzrwauiut/image/upload/bo_4px_solid_grey/v1603643999/copy_wordsapi_code_n12hax.png "copy_wordsapi_code")
       </details>
-   4. Buat fungsi `getWord()` dalam file app.js, dari code yang disalin sebelumnya untuk mendapatkan kata yang akan ditebak pengguna.
+   4. Create a `getWord ()` function in the app.js file from the code previously copied to get the word the user will guess.

       ```javascript
       function getWord() {